 If you’re hiring a professional moving company, tell them in advance that you are moving your wine collection.
 Confirm that they will move it, and get their advice on how to best pack and prepare your wine collection for the move.

-Also confirm with your moving company that the outdoor temperature at the time of your move – or the temperature in their moving trucks – is safe for your wine.
+Also, confirm with your moving company that the outdoor temperature at the time of your move – or the temperature in their moving trucks – is safe for your wine.
 Moving wine in extreme temperatures can be damaging to the flavor of the wine and can ruin expensive bottles.
-White wines and less expensive bottles tend to be less susceptible to temperature damage, but it is best to keep temperature in mind when moving wine.
+White wines and less expensive bottles tend to be less susceptible to temperature damage, but it is best to keep the temperature in mind when moving wine.

-Throughout all your discussions with your moving company, take note of what factors go in to the price of moving your wine.
+Throughout all your discussions with your moving company, take note of what factors go into the price of moving your wine.

 If you decide to pack your collection yourself, be sure to take great care.
 You will want to purchase boxes and inserts that are specially designed for bottles.
 You can opt for cheaper alternatives, but the cliché of “it’s better to be safe than sorry” comes to mind here.
 However you decide to pack your boxes, make sure that each bottle is individually wrapped and that boxes are sealed securely and clearly labeled as “fragile.”